bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib.md

 !!! note
-    Calling `BodoSeries.map` will immediately execute a plan to generate a small sample of the BodoSeries and then call `pandas.Series.map` on the head to infer output types before proceeding with lazy evaluation.
+    Calling `BodoSeries.map` will immediately execute a plan to generate a small sample of the BodoSeries and then call `pandas.Series.map` on the sample to infer output types before proceeding with lazy evaluation.

 <p class="api-header">Parameters</p>